pndaproject/red-pnda/docker/README.md

 docker-compose (tested with docker-compose version **1.21.2**)

-Minimum amount of RAM / VCPU / Storage: TBD
+Minimum amount of RAM / VCPU / Storage: 4GB / 2 / 16GB
+Recommended amount of RAM / VCPU / Storage: 16GB / 4 / 60GB

+These values are illustrative since they depend on the data analytics application to run on PNDA.

 ## Deploying red-PNDA as docker containers